JulioCandela1993/ImageRecognition_GoogleCloud/README.md

 The script [ImageAnalyzer.py](https://github.com/JulioCandela1993/CLOUD-COMPUTING-CLASS-2020-Lab8/blob/master/ImageAnalyzer.py) has the following steps:

-1. Initialize the service to connect to Cloud Vision API.
-The credentials have been set in the previous step.
+1. Initialize two public variables from the class.
+First, the service to connect to Cloud Vision API; the credentials were set in the previous step.
 In addition, it creates the counter __i__ in order to stop scrapping when we get the __most popular__ 100 images.

 ```python
 service = googleapiclient.discovery.build('vision', 'v1')